ibm-cloud-docs/openshift/openshift_worker_plan.md

 For supported flavors, see the [{{site.data.keyword.datashield_short}} documentation](/docs/data-shield?topic=data-shield-getting-started).

 **Bare metal sounds awesome!
 What's stopping me from ordering one right now?**</br>
 Bare metal servers are more expensive than virtual servers, and are best suited for high-performance apps that need more resources and host control.
+Bare metal worker nodes are also not available for VPC clusters.

 Bare metal servers are billed monthly.
 If you cancel a bare metal server before the end of the month, you are charged through the end of that month.
 After you order or cancel a bare metal server, the process is completed manually in your IBM Cloud infrastructure account.
 Therefore, it can take more than one business day to complete.
 {: important}